LaherMaciel/CPP/README.md

 2. Check the commit history to see detailed progress
 3. Review the module status indicators in this README
 4. Each module folder contains detailed exercise documentation
+5. Click on the 📖 Detailed README links for comprehensive module information

 ## 🏗️ Project Structure